 So my line of thinking is: What if you could make sure your people weren’t stretched to that point?
 What if you could assist people so that their lives felt in control instead of out of it?
 They’d work better, right?
-Indeed, numerous studies have shown this to be true.
+Indeed, numerous studies like this one from Gallup have shown this to be true.

 For example, say that you have a star employee who’s really smart, driven, a great team player, is married and has a couple of kids.
 On top of that he’s juggling having to look after aging parents and deal with a marriage that needs urgent attention.
 Along with all this and his job, he and his wife are drowning in debt and he just discovered a leak in the roof of their house.
 Technically none of this has to do with work and he knows his boss wants to keep it that way.
 He knows that if he takes time off to deal with these issues that there will be a professional price to pay.
 So here we have a guy who’s treading water and struggling to stay afloat.
 How do you think he’s performing at the office?
 Likely, he’s not executing anywhere near his ‘star’ level.